-Here you can find out what we do, how we do it, and who we serve, as well as meet the people behind all the work we do!
-Browse the tabs below for more information.
+Here you can find out what we do, how we do it and who we serve, as well as meet the people behind all the work we do!

-The Arts Center hosts a variety of regularly-occuring events throughout the year, such as our monthly Lunch with the Arts series, bi-monthly Starry Night Studio Painting Classes, exhibiting artist receptions, juried art shows, and seasonal and holiday events.
+The Community Arts Center hosts a variety of reccuring events throughout the year, such as our monthly Lunch with the Arts series, bi-monthly Starry Night Studio Painting Classes, exhibiting artist receptions, juried art shows and seasonal and holiday events.

-Our monthly Lunch with the Arts series allows the community to engage with local and national artists, like Pat Isaman and her quilts.
+Our monthly Lunch with the Arts series allows the community to engage with local and national artists, like Kentucky's Poet Laureate Frank X Walker.